Community Events Listing Article

 - Requests need to be submitted at least 2 weeks prior to the event date.
 Submissions will not be accepted more than twelve months in advance.

-- Inclusion in the event calendar is not guaranteed; you will be advised if your event is not suitable for the calendar.
+- Inclusion in the event calendar is not guaranteed; you will be advised if your event is approved for the event calendar.
 103.1 Virgin Radio and Bell Media is not liable for any loss or damage incurred by an event organiser as a result of failure or delay in listing an event.

 - All listings are subject to editorial discretion.
-103.1 Virgin Radio and Bell Media reserves the right to reject any listing request and to remove any listing.
+BOUNCE 99.9 and Bell Media reserves the right to reject any listing request and to remove any listing.

-- The person submitting the listing must ensure information supplied is accurate and information is kept up to date, and must notify 103.1 Virgin Radio as soon as possible of any changes.
+- The person submitting the listing must ensure information supplied is accurate and information is kept up to date, and must notify BOUNCE 99.9 as soon as possible of any changes.
 A nominated contact person and contact number must be supplied for all event listings.

-- 103.1 Virgin Radio events listing is provided without any warranties or guarantees the service will be error free and without disruption.
+- BOUNCE 99.9 events listing is provided without any warranties or guarantees the service will be error free and without disruption.